Soha-025/E-Commerce-Website/README.md

-▶️ How to Run
+## ▶️ How to Run

 📥 Download or clone this repository

-Open Landing_pg.html file in your browser
+Open the Landing_pg.html file in your browser

 Explore all sections and interactive product displays

-📁 Files
+## 📁 Files

-txt

-Copy

-Edit

 klea-skincare/

 ├── about/               # About page files

 ├── contact/             # Contact page files